dollmetzer/mbbs2/doc/progress.md

 * 2020-12-16 Added Item and example workflow
 * 2020-12-15 Completed translation of templates in de/en
 * 2020-12-14 Started translation of templates in de/en
-* 2020-12-12 Searchform for users
+* 2020-12-12 Search form for users
 * 2020-12-11 Improved UI (menu drop-down, user administration)
 * 2020-12-10 Added impersonation
 * 2020-12-09 Admin: attach/detach roles to/from user
-* 2020-12-04 Added delete confimation modal for user and role.
+* 2020-12-04 Added delete confirmation modal for user and role.
 Changed Access Control by Roles
 * 2020-11-30 Admin Role and User create and edit finished.
 Removed all Code Style notifications
 * 2020-11-29 Added check script, mess detector, PHPStan and PHPUnit for code quality.
 Added LifecycleCallbacks
 * 2020-11-23 Admin User and Role show pages.
 Started Admin User and Role create